 Welcome to the first official week of summer in the Finger Lakes!
-At Finger Lakes Visitors Connection, we're so excited about the warm and sunny days ahead, that we're dedicating a full week of blogs to what each Finger Lakes Insider is most looking forward to this summer!
+At Finger Lakes Visitors Connection, we're so excited about the warm and sunny days ahead, we're dedicating blogs to what Finger Lakes Insiders are looking forward to this summer.

-Most kids love animals and being outdoors, so I am going to mark my calendar for July 24, which is Family Fun Day at Sonnenberg Gardens.
-It promises to be a hands-on afternoon full of history, science, fun, and flowers.
+Most kids love animals and being outdoors, so I am going to mark my calendar for June 18th, which is Sonnenberg Garden's Father's Day Car Show.
+It promises to be a hands-on afternoon full of classic cars, fun, and flowers.
 How cool is that?

 Speaking of cool, I don’t know about you, but this hot and humid weather has already been getting to me and that is not cool.
 A season pass for Roseland Waterpark is on my shopping list.
 It’s a place where my daughter and I can have fun riding rides and splashing around together.
 If the rides and wave pool aren’t enough to keep us occupied, the fact that the waterpark has many kid-friendly events scheduled throughout the summer will help entertain my daughter when she’s had enough of the water.

-Since my daughter is only 2, we have plenty of summers to attend all the available events in the area.
+Because my daughter is only 2, we have plenty of summers to attend all the available events in the area.
 This is my “to-do” list this year, and who knows, some of them may end up on our list every year.
 The Finger Lakes area is a great place to raise a family or bring a family on vacation because there are events and activities to keep everyone entertained.
-If you don’t know what to do, my suggestion is check out the Things to Do section on the Visit Finger Lakes website.
+If you don’t know what to do, my suggestion is check out Things to Do.
 It will leave you wishing you had more hours in the day!
 Like me, you’ll just have to save some things for next year’s to-do list.